trap-representation/Chlore/README.md

 ###### 1) Check out more examples in the `examples` directory. ######

 A formal language specification is extremely important for the development of a language, and Chlore has a (WIP) standard too.
-A link to the standard will be uploaded here soon.
+A link to the standard will be put here soon.

 The `self_hosted` directory contains the source to the (WIP) self-hosted compiler of the language.